suites-dev/docs.suites.dev/docs/get-started/quickstart.md

 Write the first Suites test in 5 minutes.
 No manual mocks, no dependency injection configuration, no boilerplate.

-**What this covers:**
+**What this guide covers:**
   * Solitary tests with automatic mocking
   * Sociable tests with real dependencies
   * Zero-config testing

 :::info
 Complete source code for this example (and more) is available in the [Suites Examples repository](https://github.com/suites-dev/examples).